It is almost Thanksgiving here in the United States!

 (From Mountain Pose, bend your upper body, reach for your toes,

 Flowers – Flower Pose

 (Come to sit on your buttocks with a tall spine, lift up your legs, balance on your sitting bones, touch the soles of your feet together, and weave your arms under your legs.

 (Sit comfortably cross-legged.
 Cup your hands together, reach up, and look up at the moon.)

 Stars in the Sky – Resting Pose

 (Lie on your back with your arms and legs stretched out like a star.
 Breathe and rest.)

 What are you grateful for?

-For more seasonal kids yoga sequences and resources, sign up for our weekly Kids Yoga Stories Newsletter by adding your name and email address to the box below.
+For more seasonal kids yoga sequences and resources, sign up for our weekly Kids Yoga Stories Newsletter by adding your name and email address to the box at the top of the page.
 Enjoy your Thanksgiving!